powsybl/powsybl-diagram/single-line-diagram/single-line-diagram-core/src/main/java/com/powsybl/sld/layout/zonebygrid/README.md

 }
     ...
 ```
-2) Each substation position is computed in following method:
+2) Each substation position is computed following this method:
 ```java
 protected void calculateCoordSubstations(LayoutParameters layoutParameters) {
 ```